pelaxa/MMM-ImmichSlideShow/README.md

 		</tr>
 		<tr>
 			<td><code>mode</code></td>
 			<td>The mode of operation for the module.
-Valid options are 'memory' or 'album' and depending on which is chosen, additional settings are required.<br>
+Valid options are 'memory', 'album', or 'search'(Experimental) and depending on which is chosen, additional settings are required.<br>
 				<br><b>Example:</b> <code>memory</code> for memory mode
 				<br>This value is <b>REQUIRED</b>
 			</td>